-Because of the Voting Agreement and the aggregate voting power of Cinven and Dr. Troendle, we are considered a "controlled company" within the meaning of the corporate governance standards of NASDAQ.
-Accordingly, we are not required to have a majority of "independent directors" on our Board nor are we required to have a compensation committee or nominating committee composed entirely of "independent directors" as defined under the rules of NASDAQ.
-Further, our director nominees are not required to be selected or recommended to the Board by a majority of the "independent directors" as defined under the rules of NASDAQ.
-We currently do not have a nominating committee.
+When the Company was a "controlled company" prior to August 2018, it was not required to have a majority of "independent directors" on the Board nor was it required to have a compensation committee or nominating committee composed entirely of "independent directors" as defined under the rules of NASDAQ.
+Further, director nominees were not required to be selected or recommended to the Board by a majority of the "independent directors" as defined under the rules of NASDAQ.